 For font sizes for mobile devices, ems is considered to be the basic standard.
 Designers are able to easily scale the sizes of the typefaces because it is based on percentages.

 3. Choose contrasting colors

 By placing text on a contrasting background, designers are able to add visual interest to the layout.
 Contrast can be applied to the heading or sub-heading or in relation to the text underneath it.
 If the background color is dark, you can choose a light-colored text that can help make the content more readable.

 4. Selecting fonts

-It is important to choose the right font to ensure readability of the content.
-When choosing a font, it is better to pay attention to the overall legibility more than the style of the typeface.
+It is important to choose the right font to ensure the readability of the content.
+When choosing a font, it is better to pay attention to the overall legibility than the style of the typeface.
 For example, headings and sub-headings are usually used to draw visitors to the content.
 So it would make sense to use stylized or decorative fonts for this section.
-The body of the text should be more readable, it is better to set it to a classic style.
+The body of the text should be more readable, it is better to set it in a classic style.
 This will make the reader read through the entirety of the content.

 Readers prefer to read the text in blocks, especially on a small screen.
 Text on a small screen should be designed such that the words on the line are spaced equally.
 This will help eliminate rags on either side of the block.
 Left justified alignment often ends up being the best choice since it leaves no room for inconsistent white spaces.

 When designing mobile screens, it is better to stick to consistent leading.
 Leading refers to the space between the lines.
 But when you tighten the space between lines, you are able to improve the overall readability on a mobile screen.

 Finding the right combination of font size and leading will you create an effective block of text.
 Experiment with font styles and find the perfect combination that ensures readability and minimizes distortion.